SFCP in conjunction with the C.G. Jung Institute of San Francisco and The Regional Bion Symposium present:

 Transformation, Creativity, and the Aesthetic Experience

-Jungian and British Object Relations Comparative Perspectives
+Jungian and Contemporary Object Relations Comparative Perspectives

 Saturday, September 27, 2025 | October 18, 2025 | November 15, 2025